sul-cidr/Workshops/Intro_Unix_Git/unix_git.md

-# BLAH-BLAH-BLAH Intro to Unix and Git for Academics
+# Intro to Unix and Git for Academics

 This is a very gentle introduction for non-programmers to the most basic, text-based ways to do things with a computer: the Unix (or Linux) command line.
 Sometimes considered